 The banking environment in Denmark

 When you open a Danish company, choosing the right bank is of outmost importance.
 Therefore, a certain knowledge of the banking environment in Denmark is crucial for doing business in this country.

 The banking sector in Denmark is heavily focused on only several major market players.
 The two largest banks in the country own a combined market share of approximately 70% or even more.

 Foreign banks in Denmark target mainly larger corporations and multinationals, even though in the last years some of them have changed this strategy and now also offer personal loans.
 Our company registration executives in Denmark can offer more information on this subject and can help you open a bank account in Denmark.

-According to Finanstilsynet, the financial regulatory body in Denmark, which regulates the financial markets in this country, the banks in Denmark are categorized as follows:
+According to the financial supervisory body in Denmark, which regulates the financial markets in this country, the banks in Denmark are categorized as follows:

 • Group 1 banks: with a working capital of at least DKK 65 billion;